seanorama/masterclass/security-advanced/README.md

 - Run these steps from node where Hive (or client) is installed

-- Login as sales1 and attempt to connect to Hive via beeline and access sample_07, sample_08 tables
+- Login as sales1 and attempt to connect to default database in Hive via beeline and access sample_07 table
 ```
-su - sales1
+sudo su - sales1
 # enter password: BadPass#1

 beeline -u "jdbc:hive2://localhost:10000/default;principal=hive/$(hostname -f)@HORTONWORKS.COM"